abstractmachines/dotfiles/README.md

 2. `git clone` this repo ([instructions here on how to clone a repo](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository)) and `cd` into `dotfiles` dir.

+3. Create an `.env` file for your Github username and email.
+[Here's why](https://12factor.net/config).

-3. Run the bootstrap script. `sh ./init.bootstrap.sh`.
+4. Run the bootstrap script. `sh ./init.bootstrap.sh`.

-4. Tell your shell to recognize the changes to your environment, by [sourcing your bash profile](https://stackoverflow.com/questions/4608187/how-to-reload-bash-profile-from-the-command-line) with `source ~/.bash_profile`.
+5. Tell your shell to recognize the changes to your environment, by [sourcing your bash profile](https://stackoverflow.com/questions/4608187/how-to-reload-bash-profile-from-the-command-line) with `source ~/.bash_profile`.

 # TODO list
 - [ ] tmux / conf.

-- [ ] (12 Factor App) For gitconfig, use env files / YAML files instead of sloppy invalidated scripts
+- [ ] aliases: use env files
-- [ ] Use env files / YAML files for aliases for k8s, dbs etc.

 Colors (next up)
 - [ ] Base16 shell https://github.com/chriskempson/base16-shell